 Types of Interview Formats

-Researching different interview formats will help you better prepare for your forthcoming interview.
+Researching different interview formats will help the candidates prepare better for their forthcoming interview.
 Here are some interview formats:

 1. Individual

 Individual interview types have only one interviewer and one candidate.
-During such interviews, employers can ask situational or behavioural questions.
+During the interview process, employers can ask situational or behavioural questions.
 Typically, with such inquiries, an interviewer can pose the following:

 - Job-specific questions help an interviewer determine if a candidate is a suitable fit.